xapple/pydirdiff/README.md

+# `pydirdiff` version 1.1.1

 This tool compares two directories recursively and prints any differences.

-This enables the verification of the integrity of backups for instance.
+This enables the easy verification of the integrity of backups for instance.

-It's much better than doing a (though it's much slower):
+It's much better and clearer than doing a (though it's slower):

     rsync -archive --delete --verbose --dry-run --itemize-changes "$FIRST_DIR" "$SECND_DIR"

 Here is a sample output:

-    pydirdiff version 1.1.0 (pid 9586)
+    pydirdiff version 1.1.1 (pid 9586)
     Codebase at: <module 'pydirdiff' from 'pydirdiff/__init__.py'>
     The exact version of the codebase is: a7c04ad Start at: 2017-07-20 17:10:57.168819